kapi2334/nvim/README.md

 ## Opening files with context menu
 On Windows you can run `vimContext.reg` - to add option to run vim to your context menu (that one that pop-ups when u click RMB on (actually when u click in too) folder, file etc.

+## Setting a Patched Font

+To avoid errors and strange characters in the terminal, it’s recommended to use a patched font (and it's even required - if you want the bottom bar to display correctly).

+To do this, follow these steps:

+1. Download a patched font (for example, I use FiraCode: [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads))
+2. Install choosen font on your computer
+3. Launch `nvim`
+4. In your terminal's settings, change the font to the one from the FiraCode package

+This will ensure, that icons in the bottom bar display correctly.

 ## Shortcuts

 ### Remaps